RLOpenCatalyst/catdocs/Catalyst/source/configmanagement.rst

 Providers in RLCatalyst
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Provider is used to interact with the many resources supported by AWS,AZURE,OPEN STACK,VMWARE.
+The provider needs to be configured with the proper credentials amd other required details before it can be used.

-You can configure multiple cloud provider accounts  of type AWS, AZURE, OPEN STACK and VMWARE within RLCatalyst.To configure the Providers setup follow the steps below:
+You can configure multiple cloud provider accounts  of type **AWS**, **AZURE**, **OPEN STACK** and **VMWARE** within RLCatalyst.

+To configure the Providers setup follow the steps below:

  * From the main menu click on Settings
  * Once you click on Settings, from the side menu click on Devops Setup